Christianity in retreat

 Yes indeed, I hear the protests.
 The world is changing, internet church is just around the corner, in fact, on a mobile phone in someone's pocket on the way to work.
 Will believers be sitting on a pew, in a church building, in a hundred years from now?
 Will the church center give way to house church, special interest church?
 A fellowship of doctors meeting for breakfast once a month is a valid church, just as valid as the little handful of Presbyterians who once met at St.Stephens Jamberoo.
 Maybe the answer is to squeeze a thousand plus people together in a renovated factory complex, wind up the troops and sell off the redundant church properties.

-In my church, the Anglican/English church (Episcopalian), we have been madly selling off surplus properties for years, often when the congregation numbered forty or fifty people.
+In my church, the Anglican (Episcopalian) church, we have been madly selling off surplus properties for years, often with congregations numbering forty or fifty people.
+The powers to-be have just sold off my church at Scotts Head as well as my last church at Comboyne - I'm cursed!
 The strange fact is, that we have done this with a long history of waning and growing congregations.
-A short tour of English parish churches shows that over the last thousand plus years, the churches have been full and then empty, numerous times.
+A short tour of English parish churches shows that over the last thousand plus years, the churches have been full and then empty, numerous times over.
 Thankfully, past generations didn't think it was a good idea to consolidate when the congregations were small.
-Yet, our generation has so little faith in the power of the gospel that we cannot imagine that the five ladies sitting in the pews each Sunday, could be fifty people in ten years time.
+Yet, our generation has so little faith in the power of the gospel that we cannot imagine that the five ladies sitting in the pews on Sunday morning could be fifty people in ten years time.
 Is it so inconceivable that a technologically advanced family of the future may find it spiritually uplifting to sit in a beautiful old church building for Sunday morning prayer and after, stroll down the street for coffee and donuts?

-May I suggest that we have lost the plot.
+May I humbly suggest that we have lost the plot.